Preclik02/NullOS/README.md

 If you want to contribute or give feedback:

 - ✉️ Contact me via email or Discord (check GitHub profile)
-- 🛠 Submit PRs to improve UI, shell, or tooling
+- 🛠 Submit PRs to improve UI or terminal
 - 🧪 Share ideas or test features!

----

-## 📄 License

-ArcOS and all bundled tools are licensed under the **MIT License**.

 ---

 Thanks for trying ArcOS — a strange, fun project made by a Czech teen who loves weird code. 🚀
 ```